Here i go now

 Jeff enthusiastically informed me that it was downhill all the way to the border ( not entirely true , but its what i wanted to hear i suppose ) and i d be there in 3 hours .

-It was a beautiful evening as i rode the sealed rode on my way to the mexican border .
+It was a beautiful evening as i rode the sealed road on my way to the Mexican border .
 The sky was a dramatic mix of colour as the sun went down interspersed with some dark clouds lingering over the distant mountains .
-It was a perfect .
+It was a perfect evening to ride the final hours of this journey.

 The mile markers ticked by , one by one , i was getting closer .
 Thoughts of finishing this incredible journey brought up many emotions , tears welled in my eyes , looking to escape into the dryness of New Mexico .

 Everyday i was Grateful , grateful to be out here doing this amazing ride through amazing scenery and meeting some very cool people .
-Gratitude for all the support , Grateful for my body , my breath , my bike ……….. everything .
+Gratitude for all the support , Grateful for my body , my breath , my bike, my resilience and focus……….. everything .

 I arrived at the border about 10pm , it was eerily quiet , Jeff had not yet arrived , i was the only one there , it was perfect .
 I sat and looked up at the expansive starry sky and enjoyed just sitting , just being , not having to pedal anymore .